ddigiorg/ddigiorg.github.io/pages/theology/trinity.md

 - We don't know what it was like in Eden because the only world we've experienced is the fallen world.
 The status of things in Eden were not the same as they are now after the fall because of what was revealed in scripture.
 [1]

-- Theophany: a visible manifestation to humankind of God (make a "terms" section)
+- Theophany: a visible manifestation to humankind of God (make a "terms" page)
+- Father: the uncreated Godhead
+- Son: the Logos and only-begotten of the Father
+- Spirit:

+- Arianism: The heresy denying the divinity of Christ.

+- If God is an absolutely simple(all attributes are one, no parts, etc), invisible, spiritual Essence then its a problem to understand how there can be an Incarnation in time and space that doesn't incarnate the whole essence of God.
+HOW COULD GOD WALK IN THE GARDEN IF HE DIDNT INCARNATE?
+Note also that God had a body before taking on human nature.
+[1] (throw this in ADS vs EE section)

 https://www.biblegateway.com/